-Five things you should consider when making a requirement specification for plastic materials and products
+Five things you should consider when making a specification for plastic materials

 One of the problems that is often seen with products and product development is that an approved requirement specification cannot be changed, even if it no longer makes sense later in the process, or turns out to be based on incorrect assumptions or calculations.
 The problem is often based on inflexible interpretations of e.g. design freeze or internal decision processes or chains of command that do not support innovation.

 It can be hard to change the structures in a company culture.
 Instead, you can use a more pragmatic and application-oriented approach to requirement specifications, where you design the individual specifications with a certain built-in flexibility.

 It is not simple, nor does it solve all the problems, but it is a way of reducing the number of potential problems in both the development and production phases.
 Naturally there are many considerations you can benefit from making, depending on company policies, products and manufacturing technologies.
 The five considerations below should thus not be seen as an exhaustive list, but rather as a good place to start.